-Learn of the basic principles of accounting, methods and types of accounting followed by a qualified accountant in his professional account services.
+Learn of the basic accounting principles, covering methods and types that a qualified accountant follow in his professional services.

-These are rules of the Financial Accounting Standards Board, usually in conjunction with other government agencies.
+These are rules of the Financial Accounting Standards Board, usually followed in conjunction with other government agencies.
 Accountants need to adhere to the established accounting principles as closely as possible.
 They need to set standards to ensure they produce proper accounting.
 They look for intelligibility and consistency of accounting data for different companies.
-Below is a list of the four basic principles and a brief explanation of each.
+Below is a list of the four basic principles and accounting terms with a brief explanation of each.

 Businesses need to capture and report revenue at the time it is earned and realized by the company.
 They call this method period accounting.
 The purpose of this cost principle is to actually show what work has been completed in the accounting period.
 It is to show what a company accomplishes on an accrual basis.

 This principle allows a real-time analysis of income and expenses.
 The application of this historical cost principle will show the company’s performance during a period.
 Similar to the accrual principle, expenses, in this case, can only be recognized and reported if the revenue to which these expenses relate was received.

-The accounting of a company is necessary so as to make an assessment of a company’s financial status is easily.
+The accounting of a company is necessary so as to make the assessment of a company’s financial status easy.
 However, there must be full disclosure of financial and accounting records so that there is no inappropriate expenses or erroneous options.

 These methods are the set of rules, or “generally accepted accounting principles”, that help in determining how and when the receipts and payments reach the financial statements.
 Accountants use these according to the short term and long term needs of an organization.
 They calculate the earnings and expenses for a tax year with these methods in accordance with the accounting principles.
 This ensures entry of the accurate amount of taxable income in the books of accounts.

-Organizations apply different procedures depending on the needs and requirements of the organizations, as follows:
+Organizations apply different procedures and different accounting concepts depending on the needs and requirements of the organizations.
+You will learn here of the cash vs accrual accounting methods.